maximilianh/cellBrowser/README.md

 data file  and they appear the same order.
 If this is the case, the conversion of the matrix is much quicker.

-Edit the file cellbrowser.conf and adapt the values.
+Copy sampleData/sample1/cellbrowser.conf into the directory with the data files and adapt the values for meta, exprMatrix, labelField, clusterField and coordFiles.

 From this directory, run

-    cbBuild -o <yourWebserverHtmlDirectory>
+    cbBuild -o <yourWebserverHtmlDirectory> -p 8888

-Navigate your internet browser to the webserver directory (or supply the -p
+Navigate your internet browser to the name of the server (or localhost, if you're running this on your own machine) followed by :8888.

-<port> option to have cbBuild run a webserver).
+When you run into issues, please open a ticket or send email to cells@ucsc.edu.